 It's impossible to make a judgement on Tennant based on this single episode.
 He's got potential, I'll give him that and he can clearly act, which isn't really a surprise.

 More interesting is Harriet Jones.
 Penelope Wilton is back and doing a fine job.
-However Harriet's choices are perhaps more interesting than anyone else’s.
+However, Harriet's choices are perhaps more interesting than anyone else’s.
 Her decision to destroy the Sycorax ship, even though it is leaving angers the Doctor.
 He calls humans 'monsters', which is a rather changed tune than usual and decides to bring Harriet Jones's government down on a whim.
 It reminded me of the Doctor's reaction to the Brigadier blowing up the Silurian caves in 'The Silurians'.
-Harriet's arguments actually make sense (even if they aren't pleasant.)
+Harriet's arguments make sense (even if they aren't pleasant.)
 The Doctor ignores them and takes it upon himself to end her government.
-I'm not sure that's a particularly Doctor-ish thing to do but then he's just in the midst of a regeneration so who knows how those synapses are working.
+I'm not sure that's a particularly Doctor-ish thing to do but then he's just amid a regeneration so who knows how those synapses are working.
 There should have been another way.

-The 'pilot fish' killer Santa’s and Christmas tree seems a tad tacked on but it gives us a threat to the comatose Doctor, which helps pass the time.
+The 'pilot fish' killer Santa’s and Christmas Tree seems a tad tacked on, but it gives us a threat to the comatose Doctor, which helps pass the time.